Naveed-135/Jhelum-Insider/README.md

 Languages use for frontend are HTML,CSS Javascript and for backend flask is used.
+Dtabase on localhost phpmyadmin